Code-Institute-Submissions/eHand/docs/testing.md

 ### User story 1

-**As a non member: I want to visit the sites homepage	and get a clear overview of what the site does and how i can sign up:**
+**As a non-member: I want to visit the homepage of the site and get a clear overview of what the site does and how I can sign up:**

 + The home page clearly outlines what the site does and why and how.
 + Clear navigation links and get started buttons guide the user to sign in or register.